-This Jalapeño Popper Chicken Skillet is the ultimate, easy weeknight dinner that will have everyone begging for seconds.
-Seared chicken thighs, bacon bits, garlic and onion with plenty of spicy jalapeños, cream cheese and cheddar make for a cheesy, gooey and delicious meal that comes together in one skillet.
+This Jalapeno Popper Chicken Recipe is the ultimate, easy weeknight dinner that will have everyone begging for seconds.
+Seared chicken thighs, bacon bits, garlic and onion with plenty of spicy jalapenos, cream cheese and cheddar make for a cheesy, gooey and delicious meal that comes together in one skillet.
 A low carb and keto friendly meal that will become everyone’s favorite dinner!

 - Unsalted butter or cooking oil